kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 }
 ```

-Rerun the above command until all of the compute instances we created are listed above as "Running".
+Rerun the above command until all of the compute instances we created are listed as "Running", before continuing on to the next section.

 ## Verifying SSH Access